 Ostensibly, this is to prevent the injured worker from injuring the same body part again and having the insurance company pay for the injury twice.
 The practical application in areas where there are only one or two large healthcare organizations is to limit the potential employers for the injured healthcare worker, making it more difficult for them to return to work.

-The Claim for Benefits form was probably mailed to you by the Commission, assuming your employer reported the injury to the insurance carrier and the insurance carrier reported the injury to the Commission.
-If you did not get the claim for benefits in the mail, you can find the form online at the Injured Workers’ Law Firm website or the Virginia Workers’ Compensation Commission website.
+The Claim Form was probably mailed to you by the Commission, assuming your employer reported the injury to the insurance carrier and the insurance carrier reported the injury to the Commission.
+If you did not get the Claim Form in the mail, you can find the form online at the Injured Workers’ Law Firm website or the Virginia Workers’ Compensation Commission website.

 When completing this form, be sure to complete both parts.
 This means both Part A, where you describe your accident and list the body parts injured and Part B, where you tell the Commission what benefits you would like to claim.